ChuksJoshuaa/React-search-github-users/README.md

 - [Followers](https://api.github.com/users/Chuksmbanaso/followers)
 - [Rate Limit](https://api.github.com/rate_limit)

   For unauthenticated requests, the rate limit allows for up to 60 requests per hour.
-Unauthenticated requests are associated with the originating IP address, and not the user making requests.
+Unauthenticated requests are associated with the originating IP address, and not the user making requests..

 ## Fusion Charts